Michael L. Voight

 BS Portland State University

 Dr. Voight has lectured extensively at various conferences, symposiums, and congresses both nationally and internationally having given over 650 professional presentations on a variety of orthopedic and sports medicine topics.
 He is one of the Titleist Performance Institute Level 2 & 3 Medical co-course directors.
 In addition, Dr Voight holds a senior teaching position for the North American Institute of Sports Physical Therapy (www.rehabeduication.com) .
 Dr. Voight is a principle reviewer for the prestigious American Journal of Sports Medicine and actively resides on the editorial boards of several different journals.
 He played an instrumental role in the development of the North American Journal of Sports Physical Therapy and is currently the Editor-in-Chief of the International Journal of Sports Physical Therapy.
-He has authored over 70 papers, textbook chapters on various topics, and has written three textbooks on functional exercise.
-In 1996, 2000, and 2009 he received the Distinguished Educator Award from the Sports Physical Therapy Section making him the only person to have received this award multiple times.
-Dr. Voight was honored again in 2010, when he was presented with the SPTS lifetime excellence in education award.
+He has authored numerous papers, textbook chapters on various topics, and has written three textbooks on functional exercise.
+During his career, he has been award the Distinguished Educator Award from the Sports Physical Therapy Section three times making him the only person to have been presented this award multiple times and in 2010 he was presented with the SPTS lifetime excellence in education award.
 The Tennessee Physical Therapy Association also recognized Dr. Voight is 2013 by naming him the educator of the year.